Skip to main content

 Stopping the use of mirtazapine may also lead to withdrawal symptoms, such as irritability, anxiety, sweating, seizures, nausea, and confusion.

-It’s a good idea to speak with a doctor or healthcare provider for more information about the side effects and warnings of mirtazapine.
+It’s a good idea to speak with a healthcare provider for more information about the side effects and warnings of mirtazapine.
 Be sure to discuss other prescription medications you take and medical conditions you have before taking mirtazapine.

-Mirtazapine alternatives
+Mirtazapine alternatives for sleep

 There are several alternatives to mirtazapine that may be used to help with sleep, including prescription and over-the-counter (OTC) medications.
 Sleep medications for insomnia may include sedative-hypnotics, melatonin receptor agonists, and orexin receptor antagonists.
 Benzodiazepines or antihistamines may also be recommended for sleep.